OdaiMohammad/hateoas/README.md

 The app allows for viewing or adding projects along with their associated tasks.
 It uses an H2 embedded database so it can portable.

-There's really not much more to say about the ample application.
+There's really not much more to say about the sample application.